burncycl/risc-zero-coding-demonstration/README.md

 - Implemented roles for all subsequent automation, because hard-code credentials are gross.
 SSO + Roles FTW!
 - Terraform automation utilizes workspaces to define various environments.
 For now, we only support `dev`.
 - Terraform automation utilizes Tagging module.
 Tagging standards are important so we can easily identify resources in AWS.
 It's best practice to put these standards in-place early so everything is accounted.
 This also lends itself to automation later that can utilize tags like "monkey scripts" that shut stuff down based on tags for cost savings.
+- Tests.
+We test our code, and we help support testing.

 ## Getting Started
 You have two options, for your development environment